BLOG / COMMERCIAL PEST CONTROL - PEST CONTROL FOR RESTAURANTS

 Put all garbage in dumpsters immediately, do not leave bags or waste outside unattended

-KNOWN RESTAURANT PREDATORS
+COMMON RESTAURANT PREDATORS

-Rodents are notorious for penetrating the interior and exteriors of restaurants.
+Rats and mice are notorious for penetrating the interior and exteriors of restaurants.
 Restaurants are the perfect location for rodents because of the many food and water sources in and around the building.
 This is especially true during the fall and winter months.
 Rodents, such as rats and mice, seek shelter and warmth during the colder weather.
 Not only can they enter and make your restaurant their home, but rodents are widely known as food contaminators, causing foodborne illnesses and compromising restaurant food safety.

 What to look for: Keep an eye out for droppings, greasy rub marks on walls, and gnawed pieces of pipes or electrical wire.
 These are initial telltale signs that rats or mice are taking shelter in your restaurant.